ret2basic/ret2basic.github.io/_posts/2024-04-12-elliptic-curve-attacks-small-subgroup.md

 # TL;DR

-when auditing elliptic curve libs, especially ECDH related code, double check if the code actually verified that the point sent by user is actually on the curve.
+When auditing elliptic curve libs, especially **ECDH** related code, double check if the code has sufficient validation on the points sent by the users.
 If not, attacker can send bogus points to trick the backend server, learning the shared key or recovering server's private key in the worst case.

+There is a well-known attack called **"small subgroup attack"**, where the attacker can pick point from a subgroup with small order and send to the server.
+Since order is small, it is easy to bruteforce the shared secret and thus decrypt any encryption in the communication.
+To prevent this attack, the server should verify if the point is chosen from a known subgroup, or simply pick a curve with prime order (so that there is no nontrivial subgroup).

+Another attack is called **"invalid curve attack"**, it is built on top of small subgroup attack.
+In this attack, attacker picks points from many "similar" curves (differs only in constant term) and sends them to the server.
+For each such point, attacker learns a congruence regarding server's private key.
+In the end, attacker collects a system of congruences and solve the private key using Chinese Remainder Theorem.
+To prevent such attack, the code should verify that the incoming point satisfies curve equation.

+---

 I am writing this article since I found most articles on the Internet don't explain the details of small subgroup attack and invalid curve attack very well.
 When reading those resources, I had been confused multiple times due to lack of detail.
 Therefore I will try my best to make sense all the steps in these two related attacks.